Selenge Erdene-Ochir

-Selenge Erdene-Ochir (born 30 December 1987, Erdenet, Mongolia) is a Mongolian fashion model and a former winner of Miss Mongolia-World.
-She was the first Mongolian ever to compete and work for the fashion channel "FTV".
-She won "First Runner Up" and "Ambassador of Mongolia" award at the "Miss Fashion TV" models contest.
+Selenge Erdene-Ochir (born 30 December 1987, Erdenet, Mongolia) is a Mongolian fashion model and beauty pageant titleholder who was the winner of Miss World Mongolia 2006 and represented her country at Miss World 2006.
+She was the first Mongolian to compete and work for FashionTV.
+She won the "First Runner Up" and "Ambassador of Mongolia" award at the "Miss Fashion TV" models contest.